llamafilm/qsys-plugin-adder-infinity/README.md

 < CANCEL > : cancels the build process

 Please note that the public version (PluginVersion) only displays first and second octet.
 The second octets are intended for developer use and version tracking.

-## Support

-If you have any questions or concerns with this template, please contact qsyscontrolfeedback@qsc.com

-Please note that QSC does not support plugins authored by third party developers or companies.